-5 Experiments
+5. Experiments

-In order to evaluate the effectiveness of the maximum uncertainty LDA-based method (MLDA) on face recognition, comparisons with the standard LDA (when possible), Fisherfaces, CLDA, DLDA, and YLDA, were performed using the well-known Olivetti-Oracle Research Lab $^\zeta$ (ORL) and FERET [18] face databases.
+In order to evaluate the effectiveness of the MLDA method on face recognition, comparisons with the standard LDA (when possible), Fisherfaces, CLDA, DLDA, and YLDA, were performed using the well-known Olivetti-Oracle Research Lab face database (ORL) and the FERET database.

 A simple Euclidean distance classifier was used to perform classification in the projective feature space, analogously to the other approaches we investigated.
-Although other classifiers, such as the k nearest neighbour classifier and Mahalanobis distance classifier [7, 11], could be used to perform such classification, we would expect that the relative performance of the different methods investigated would not be affected by the choice of that classifier.
 Each experiment was repeated 25 times using several features.
 Distinct training and test sets were randomly drawn, and the mean and standard deviation of the recognition rate were calculated.
 The classification of the ORL 40 subjects was computed using for each individual 5 images to train and 5 images to test.
 In the FERET database with 200 subjects, the training and test sets were respectively composed of 3 and 1 frontal images.

-For implementation convenience, the ORL face images were resized to 32x32 pixels, representing a recognition problem where the within-class scatter matrix is singular, that is the total number of training observations was N = 200 and the dimensionality of the original images was n = 1024.
+For implementation convenience, the ORL face images were resized to 32x32 pixels, representing a recognition problem where the within-class scatter matrix is singular, that is the total number of training observations was N=200 and the dimensionality of the original images was n=1024.
 The FERET images were resized to 16x16 pixels in order to pose an alternative pattern recognition problem where the within-class scatter matrix is non-singular but poorly estimated, i.e. N = 600 and n = 256.

-To determine the number of principal components to be retained in the intermediate step of Fisherfaces, experimental analyses were carried out based on the best classification accuracy of several PCA features in between the corresponding interval (g, N-g).
+To determine the number of principal components to be retained in the intermediate step of Fisherfaces, experimental analyses were carried out based on the best classification accuracy of several PCA features in between the corresponding interval (g, N - g).
 The best results were obtained when the ORL and FERET original images were first reduced respectively to 60 and 200 PCA features.

-For the purpose of establishing the number of the YLDA best discriminant vectors derived from the within-scatter matrix eigenvectors space, we used for the ORL database the eigenvectors corresponding to the remaining 10 largest eigenvalues, as suggested by Yang and Yang's work [26].
-For the FERET database, the eigenvectors
+For the purpose of establishing the number of the YLDA best discriminant vectors derived from the within-scatter matrix eigenvectors space, we used for the ORL database the eigenvectors corresponding to the remaining 10 largest eigenvalues, as suggested by Yang and Yang's work [14].
+For the FERET database, the eigenvectors corresponding to the remaining 20 largest eigenvectors were sufficient to determine the respective YLDA best discriminant vectors.
+We assumed that an eigenvalue λ is positive if $round(\lambda) > 0$.

-6 Results
+6. Results